riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/Cluster.md

 Each node starts with a static configuration (`AppConfig`) specifying:

-- `BindAddr` and `BindPort`
+- `Network Inteface` - passed as a startup argument
-- `NodeName`
+- `NodeName` - its a randomized name in the code
 - Whether the node is running as a local/standalone instance
 - Each node expects an interface being passed
-- The network interface used for VRRP events and the cluster will bind to the IP address on the interface
+- The network interface is used for VRRP events
+- The cluster will bind to the IP address on the given interface

 During startup: